BA (Hons) Business Management (CMI accredited)

 UCAS code: N200

-Course length: full time: three years, or four with optional placement year, also available part time.
+Course length: full time: 3 years, or 4 with optional placement year, also available part time.

 Campus: Kedleston Road site, Derby Campus

 Accredited by the Chartered Management Institute, this award not only offers a global perspective of modern business and entry to a privileged network of contacts, it also gives you, without further work needed, the CMI Level 5 Diploma in Management and Leadership.
 True professional recognition and respect.

 One of the few degrees in the UK where you not only graduate with a BA (Hons) Business Management, but also a Chartered Management Institute (CMI) Level 5 Diploma in Management and Leadership.

 No need for extra exams or coursework to get the CMI qualification, as we have combined module and CMI assessments together.

 You benefit from close involvement with the CMI, whose events provide excellent networking opportunities.

 The course offers modules in Global Business Consultancy giving you a global perspective of the business world.